giantsol/asteroids-multiplayer/README.md

 # Asteroids - Multiplayer

 This project is made with the purpose of studying [Nature Of Code](https://natureofcode.com/), and is a remix of [CodingTrain's Asteroids](https://github.com/CodingTrain/Asteroids) supporting **multiplayer**!
-You can try it [here](https://natureofjandi.com)

-(Note: server I'm using is located at Asia and is cheap, so it will introduce lags in far regions).

 This project was built with React (ejected from [Create React App](https://github.com/facebook/create-react-app)), Typescript, Express and  WebSocket API.
 No third party physics library is used.